 There are a total of 17 exemptions.
 The HAD will let an applicant know whether any of those exemptions apply to them.
 However, if an applicant is certain that their project is regulated under the Highlands rules and is willing to stipulate that they are regulated, they may apply directly to the Division of Land Use Regulation for a HPAA without first making an application for a HAD and WQMP Consistency Determination.

 If the project is determined to be exempt from the Highland Rules, the project still may be subject to other rules and regulations including the Freshwater Wetlands Protection Act Rules and the Flood Hazard Area Control Act Rules.

-For more information, please Contact the Division or visit the DEP Highlands website.
+For more information, please Contact the Division or visit the Land Use Highlands Webpage.